Optometry Scholars Program

 - Complete well-written essay that fully address the required questions asked in the application.
 Included in the assessment is the depth of the applicant's knowledge, interest, and passion for the profession of optometry.

 - Provide two letters of recommendation, one from an undergraduate professor and another from a currently licensed doctor of optometry, are required.

 - The student is strongly encouraged to complete 10 hours of direct observation with several optometrists in various practice modalities.

 - As optometry is a profession dedicated to serving society, students are strongly encouraged to remain active in a broad range of community and university service.

 - Students are encouraged to participate in two screenings with the Pacific University College of Optometry Outreach program or another healthcare-related outreach experience (examples include, but are not limited to, volunteer activities at a Red Cross Blood Drive, school vision screening, health fair screening, assisted care facility volunteer work, Special Olympics, hospital volunteer, non-profit vision organization/support group volunteer, heathcare mission participation).

 - Complete and submit the OptomCAS application.

 - As long as the student maintains the above requirements, they are eligible to be enrolled in the optometry program by the end of the third undergraduate year as a Bachelor's of Science (BS) option candidate.

-Those students interested in assured admittance into the optometry program, but who wish to complete their baccalaureate degree prior to entry into the College of Optometry must maintain a 3.50 GPA and meet all other requirements for admittance.
+Those students interested in assured admittance into the optometry program, but who wish to complete their baccalaureate degree before entry into the College of Optometry must maintain a 3.20 GPA and meet all other requirements for admittance.

-Students accepted into the Optometry Scholars program who do not maintain the above criteria are encouraged to apply for admission to the College of Optometry through the traditional admissions process and may request an expedited review (including a guaranteed interview) through the College of Optometry's Admissions Committee.
+Students accepted into the Optometry Scholars program who do not maintain the above criteria are encouraged to apply for admission to the College of Optometry through the traditional admissions process through the College of Optometry's Admissions Committee.